Tonghak Peasant Revolution: Gangneung and Pyeongchang

 In these regions, rebels would occupy Gangneung, then flee to mountainous locations such as Pyeongchang, then return to Gangneung.

 In September, more than 1,000 rebels attacked Gangneung, which lacked defenses.
-The rebels gave one sack of rice to each peasant by taking the wealth of the rich, and built strongholds in most marketplaces.
-The rebels formed their own court, lowered taxes, and punished corrupt Yangban and rich Sangmin.
+The rebels gave one sack of rice to each peasant by taking the wealth of the rich and built strongholds in most marketplaces.
+The rebels formed their court, lowered taxes, and punished corrupt Yangban and rich Sangmin.

-On September 7, an anti-rebel battalion led by Yi Hoewon assaulted the sleeping rebels in the rainy dawn.
-20 rebels were killed, and Yi's forces took 7 guns, 157 spears, and 2 horses.
+On 7 September, an anti-rebel battalion led by Yi Hoewon assaulted the sleeping rebels in the rainy dawn.
+Twenty rebels were killed, and Yi's forces took seven guns, 157 spears, and two horses.
 The rebels passed the Daegwanryeong Pass into Pyeongchang.

 By late September, the rebels had reorganized and recaptured Gangneung. they also occupied Pyeongchang, Yeongweol, and Jeongseon.
-In response, the Japanese army sent Captain Ishimori against the Gangneung rebels on November 3.
-On November 5, 10,000 rebels had a two-hour-long battle against Ishimori's troops, but were ultimately defeated.
+In response, the Japanese army sent Captain Ishimori against the Gangneung rebels on 3 November.
+On 5 November, 10,000 rebels had a two-hour-long battle against Ishimori's troops but were ultimately defeated.
 The rebels fled to Jeongseon.

-On November 6, the governmental troops killed 10 rebels in Jeongseon and burned down 70 houses.
+On 6 November, the governmental troops killed ten rebels in Jeongseon and burned down 70 houses.
 The rebels again fled to Pyeongchang.

-Ishimori fought against 3,000 rebels in Pyeongchang on December 1, 1894.
+Ishimori fought against 3,000 rebels in Pyeongchang on 1 December 1894.
 The rebels scattered after an hour of battle.
-70 rebels were instantly killed, 30 died from their wounds, and 10 prisoners were killed for attempted rebellion.
+Seventy rebels were instantly killed, 30 died from their wounds, and ten prisoners were killed for attempted rebellion.
 The Gangneung rebels ceased to exist after this battle.